slaclab/pix2pgp/software/scripts/benchmarking/README.md

     * Depending on the amount of *rows* each column of your ASIC has, the amount of hits changes.
 For example, if an ASIC has `224` rows, an occupancy of `1%` corresponds to: `224*0.01 = 2.24` hits; therefore, that `hitArray` position will have a value of `2`.
     * One can run the `getHitArray.py` script to get the `hitArray` list and paste it back to `measurements.py`.
 Adjust the `--rows` number accordingly

-Note that `wordCntArray` was used to produce the `Data Transfer Efficiency` column of the table located under [this link](https://confluence.slac.stanford.edu/x/nIkaGg).
-It should not change from ASIC to ASIC and can be left as-is.
+Each ASIC should have an associated file under `asics/` (e.g. `asics/sparkPixS.py`) that has the same structure as `measurements.py`.
+Use that file to keep a record of the measurements, and copy-paste the `hitArray, colBusy, superBusy` of that file into `measurements.py` so that `plot.py` can produce the plots.

-## VHDL Testbench file; Updating the colBusy/superBusy lists in measurements.py
+## VHDL Testbench file; Updating the colBusy/superBusy lists in the associated file under `asics/`
-After populating `hitArray` given the amount of rows of the ASIC-under-evaluation, one has to go-to the stimuli section of the top-level VHDL testbench, and find the following snippet:
+After populating `hitArray` given the amount of rows of the ASIC-under-evaluation, one has to go to the stimuli section of the top-level VHDL testbench, and find the following snippet:

 ```VHDL
     -- Wait for the rst to be released before doing anything else